 The Campus Catalog contains a wide variety of consumer information, including information relating to academic programs, facilities, courses, costs, financial aid, and institutional policies.
 To view the Campus Catalog please click on the link below.

 Addendum to current catalog

-NUC University (NUC) has three additional academic units: NUC University – Technical Division IBC (NUC-IBC), Florida Technical College (FTC) and The Digital Animation & Visual Effects School (The DAVE School).
-Information about NUC, NUC-IBC, FTC & The DAVE School is available at http://www.nuc.edu/, http://tecnicos.nuc.edu/, http://www.ftccollege.edu/ and https://dave.nuc.edu.
+NUC University (NUC) has three additional academic units: NUC University – Technical Division IBC (NUC-IBC), NUC University – Florida Technical College (NUC-FTC) and The Digital Animation & Visual Effects School (The DAVE School).
+Information about NUC, NUC-IBC, NUC-FTC & The DAVE School is available at http://www.nuc.edu/, http://tecnicos.nuc.edu/, http://www.ftccollege.edu/ and https://dave.nuc.edu.

-NUC University (NUC) is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267) 284-5000.
-NUC University – Technical Division IBC (NUC-IBC), Florida Technical College (FTC) and The Digital Animation & Visual Effects School (The DAVE School).
-The Middle States Commission on Higher Education (MSCHE) is a regional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+NUC University (NUC) is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
+NUC’s NUC University – IBC Technical Division (NUC-IBC), NUC University – Florida Technical College (NUC-FTC), and The Digital Animation & Visual Effects School (The DAVE School) are included in this accreditation.
+NUC’s accreditation status is Accreditation Reaffirmed.
+The Commission’s most recent action on the institution’s accreditation status on 2019 was to reaffirm accreditation.
+MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).